11 Tips if You’re Married but Looking for Someone to Talk To

 5. Reconnect with your partner

-Even while fostering external connections, make an effort to deepen the relationship with your spouse.
+Even while building external connections, make an effort to deepen the relationship with your spouse.
 Schedule quality time to talk and engage in activities that allow you to bond and strengthen your connection.

 Sometimes, just a regular “date night” or a weekend activity can reignite intimacy, reducing feelings of loneliness and bridging any emotional gaps.